Integer Programming for Generalized Causal Bootstrap Designs: Generalizing to new mechanisms

 \subsection{Conditionally unconfounded assignments}

 It is possible for the imbalance in $F^{mis}_a$ and $F^{obs}_a$ to be fully captured by an observed covariate $W_i$, as is the case for conditionally unconfounded assignments, which verify $Z_i \perp Y_i(1), Y_i(0) | W_i$.
-We continue to assume that the assignment is known and probabilistic (conditional unconfoundedness does not always imply probabilistic~\citep{savje2021randomization}).
-We then have at least two options for formulating the integer program.
+In that case, we have at least two options for formulating the integer program.
 The first option, and the most straightforward one, is to re-use the integer program from Section~\ref{sec:known_and_proba} with $P_i = \mathbb{P}(Z_i | W_i = W_i)$.
 While our previous results follow through trivially, this approach does not leverage all the covariate information available.

-A second approach, one that leverages the covariate information, is to impose equality of the \emph{conditional} marginal distributions, reweighted by the suitable inverse probabilities.
+A second approach that leverages the covariate information is to impose equality of the \emph{conditional} marginal distributions, reweighted by the suitable inverse probabilities.
 In other words, for all $a \in\{0,1\}, y_k \in \mathcal{Y}$ and values $w$ of covariate $W$, consider the conditional marginal estimators:

 Here, $P_i(w) := \mathbb{P}(Z_i = 1 | W_i= w)$ is the probability that unit $i$ receives treatment $Z_i = a$ given covariate $W_i = w$, and $|\{w\}|$ denotes the number of units with covariate $W_i = w$.
 As a result, the following equalities hold for all $(a, y_k, w)$ triplets: $\mathbb{E}_Z \left[\hat F^{obs}_a(y_k |w)\right] = \mathbb{E}_Z \left[\hat F^{mis}_a(y_k | w) \right]$\,.